 History of Blood Bikes East

-In January 2017, recognising the amazing work of the entire team, Blood Bikes East was accepted in NABB (National Association of Blood Bikes), a U.K. based governing body that sets the standards for Blood Bikes organisations across the UK and Ireland.
-Blood Bikes as a concept began in the early 1960s in the UK and so they have decades more experience in best practice for groups like ours.
-We are therefore delighted to join their ranks and be able to both gain from their experience and share our own unique experience with the many other group members.
+In January 2017, recognising the amazing work of the entire team, Blood Bikes East was accepted into NABB (National Association of Blood Bikes), a U.K. based governing body that sets the standards for Blood Bikes organisations across the UK and Ireland.
+In place since the early 1960s in the UK they have decades of experience in best practice that we can learn from.

 Mike Carty of Blood Bike West